mckeon-ben/particle-pushers/README.md

 ## Available Pushers

 All lab frame pushers are second-order accurate in the lab frame time step $\Delta t$.
-Likewise, all comoving frame pushers are second-order accurate in the proper time step $\Delta \tau$.
+Similarly, all comoving frame pushers are second-order accurate in the proper time step $\Delta \tau$.

 ### Lab frame